The real-life players of Trial of the Chicago 7: What happened to Abbie Hoffman, Jerry Rubin, Tom Hayden and the rest

-Reflecting the headlines of both the 1960s and today, new Netflix movie The Trial of the Chicago 7 boasts a cast of big names including Eddie Redmayne, Michael Keaton and Sacha Baron Cohen.
+Reflecting the headlines of both the 1960s and today, Aaron Sorkin's new Netflix movie The Trial of the Chicago 7 boasts a cast of big names, including Eddie Redmayne, Michael Keaton and Sacha Baron Cohen.
 But what happened to the colorful cast of real-life personalities involved in the famous trial of anti-war protesters?

 The Chicago Seven were Abbie Hoffman, Jerry Rubin, David Dellinger, Tom Hayden, Rennie Davis, John Froines and Lee Weiner (counting Black Panther activist Bobby Seale as a defendant, they were also known as the Chicago Eight).
 Met with police violence at anti-war protests in 1968, five were found guilty of incitement to riot and slapped with the harshest sentence possible.
 All the defendants and their lawyers also got hefty sentences for contempt of court, but Judge Julius Hoffman's decisions were later overturned on appeal.

-The Trial of the Chicago 7, written and directed by Aaron Sorkin, streams Oct.
+The Trial of the Chicago 7, which Sorkin wrote and directed, streams Oct.
 16 on Netflix.
 Here's what the defendants, lawyers and other notable figures of the Chicago Seven trial did after the events portrayed in the film.

 Rennie Davis